 Preparation Is Key

-Whether it’s regards to exams or full-time employment, you’ll hear this saying time and time again in various aspects of your life.
-The reason it’s such a commonly used saying is because it is true: preparation really is key.
+You’ll hear this saying time and time again in various aspects of your life.
+The reason it’s so popular is because it is 100% true: preparation really is key.
 Having a solid plan in place for every outcome allows you to act fast, and acting fast can make the difference.

 You might be super-confident that you’re going to get the results that you need to do the course that you want to do.
-But it’s important to prepare in case you don’t, especially considering that clearing is a scenario where you will have to make an informed decision quickly.
+But it’s important to prepare in case you don’t, especially considering that clearing is a scenario where you will have to make informed decisions very quickly.

-Universities will be offering you places on courses that you might not have even considered before, so the best course of action is to come up with a list of all the potential universities and courses, and then put them in order of which you’d prefer to do – you never know, this could be the difference between you securing a place and someone else securing that place.
+Universities will be offering you places on courses that you might not have even considered before, so the best course of action is to come up with a list of all the potential universities and courses, and then put them in order of which you’d prefer to do – you never know, this could be the difference between you or someone else securing a place.

 You might not think that clearing is the ideal situation, and we get that.
 You’d prefer to collect your results, secure your chosen course, and go and celebrate straight away.
 But clearing isn’t all bad.
-In fact, clearing is your friend.
-It’s your lifeline if you want to go to university that year but you didn’t secure your chosen path.
+In fact, clearing can be your friend.
+It’s your lifeline if you want to go to university that year but you weren’t clear of your path before Results Day.

 Remember, many universities offer courses as combined honours.
 So let’s say you wanted to study History but you don’t get a place in your chosen university; that course could still be available if it is studied in conjunction with another subject, such as English.
 This means you’ll be able to study your course and learn another new topic at the same time!